Dodo bird verdict: Support

 Common factors theory states that if certain therapies in psychology are equally effective, it is because of the common factors they share.
 The most important causal agents in treatment are the common factors; the specific techniques that are unique to treatment strategies have only minor importance.

 There is research to support common factors theory.
 One common factor is the client–therapist interaction, also known as the therapeutic alliance.
-A 1992 paper by Lambert showed that nearly 40 percent of the improvement in psychotherapy is from these client–therapist variables.
+A 1992 paper by Michael J. Lambert showed that nearly 40% of the improvement in psychotherapy is from these client–therapist variables.
 Other researchers have further analyzed the importance of client–therapist variables in treatment.
 They found that improvement in the patient was due to extra-therapeutic factors, for example patients' thought processes.
 Data shows that patients with more positive attitudes will have a better chance of experiencing clinical improvement, regardless of the therapist's actions.
 Furthermore, in a meta-analysis of many studies of psychotherapy, Wampold et al. 2002, found that 70% of the variability in treatment outcome was due to the therapeutic alliance whereas 10% of the variability was due to a specific treatment.
 The therapist's attitude is also a very important causal agent in positive patient change.
 Najavits and Strupp (1994) demonstrated that a positive, warm, caring, and genuine therapist generated statistically significant differences in patient outcome.
 Wampold et al. 2002, also found that nearly 70% of the variability in treatment outcome was due to the therapist's attitude toward the efficacy of the treatment.
 Specific components of therapy are concluded to be relatively frivolous when compared with the more profound and directly patient affecting common factors.